 Instructions are the things that make an assembly-style language actually do things.
 In Wasm, they are usually doing things to the stack.
 The point is, there are a fair number of Wasm instructions, and each one has its own structure and prerequisites.

-Can anyone smell a tag union?
+Can anyone smell a tagged union?

 Instruction : [I32Const (Common.Positionable I32ConstInstruction)]